EXPLAINING CRIME AND DEVIANCE - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate their in-depth knowledge of

-The summative assessment for this module consists of a 1-hour class test and a 1500 word essay which test their
+The summative assessment for this module consists of a journal article review and an essay which test their

 understanding of criminological theory and their capacity to critically reflect upon this when explaining criminality.